 In this description “owner” refers to the owner of the project that the questions will be displayed under

-There would be a pre-generated list of questions and topics that the owner could choose from, or they could make their own question or topc.
+There would be a pre-generated list of questions and topics that the owner could choose from, or they could make their own question or topic.
 The owner could also disable comments for their project entirely.

 The questions could be contextualized by the owner, allowing the question to be linked to a specific part of the project (a picture, certain pages of a paper, a section of a video, etc)